-The enclosed proxy is revocable at any time before it is voted.
-A proxy may be revoked by the holder of record by filing with the Company's Secretary, at the Company's principal executive office, a written notice of revocation or a new duly executed proxy bearing a date later than the date indicated on the previous proxy.
-Proxies may also be revoked by any stockholder present at the Annual Meeting who elects to vote his or her shares in person.
-Attendance at the Annual Meeting will not, by itself, revoke a proxy.
+You may revoke or change your proxy at any time before the Special Meeting by filing with the Secretary of the Company at the Company's principal executive offices at 1515 South Manchester Avenue, Anaheim, California 92802, a notice of revocation or another signed proxy with a later date.
+You may also revoke your proxy by attending the Special Meeting and voting in person.
+Attendance at the Special Meeting will not, by itself, revoke a proxy.